sblauth/cashocs/demos/documented/optimal_control/demo_05_coupled_problems_monolithic/demo_05.md

 Demo 05 : Coupled Problems Part I - Monolithic Approach
 =======================================================

-In this demo we show how caospy can be used with a coupled PDE constraint.
+In this demo we show how adoptpy can be used with a coupled PDE constraint.
 For this demo, we consider a monolithic approach, whereas we investigate an approach based on a Picard iteration in the following demo.